mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 Example of the using register with a task and taking the stdout of the command module and displaying the output.

 The variable ```where_is_password``` is filled by the shell module using the ```group -R password .``` command which looks in all files in the current directory recursively and captures all of the output.
 The command module is a dictionary output by default with the standard output stored in the stdout key.
-We access the value of the key with the ```.``` as used similar to object oriented languages as properties.
+We access the value of the key with the ```.``` as used similar to object oriented languages access of properties.

 ```
   - name: Find all files with the word password in the current directory